nodebox/emrg.be/publications/index.md

 	<a href="http://www.clips.ua.ac.be/people/walter-daelemans" class="author">Daelemans W.</a>
 	(2012).
 	<cite>"Vreselijk mooi!" (terribly beautiful): A Subjectivity Lexicon for Dutch Adjectives.</cite>
-	In: Proceedings of the 8th Language Resources and Evaluation Conference (LREC'12), 3568–3572.
+	Proceedings of the 8th Language Resources and Evaluation Conference (LREC'12), 3568–3572.
 	<a href="http://www.clips.ua.ac.be/sites/default/files/desmedt-subjectivity.pdf" class="attachment">PDF</a>
 </div>